-The Classroom Assessment Scor System[TM] (CLASS) is a researchbased tool used to measure the interactions between teachers children.
-CLASSTM uses a standa method to collect information of guality of teacher/child interact Observers are trained and certif each year on their ability to use the tool.
+The Classroom Assessment Scoring System[TM] (CLASS) is a researchbased tool used to measure the interactions between teachers and children.
+CLASSTM uses a standardized method to collect information on the quality of teacher/child interactions.
+Observers are trained and certified each year on their ability to use the tool.
 Both the EHS and Head Start programs use the research-based tool.
-The data collected from the CLASS[TM] observations serve as a guide for professional development for teaching staff to improve interactions that support children's learning and child outcomes.
+The data collected from the CLASSTM observations serve as a guide for professional development for teaching staff to improve interactions that support children's learning and child outcomes.